pgillich/kind-on-dev/README.md

 # kind-on-dev

-This repo helps to setup a KinD cluster from scratch.
+This repo helps to setup a KinD (and Vagrant+kubeadm) cluster from scratch.

 The solution is make-based, see more details in `Makefile`.

+> Warning: This deployment is not secure and must be hardened before using it in production.

 ## Preparation

-Run below commands, if something is missing:
+Run below commands, if something is missing or needed:

-* `make docker-install`
+* `make docker-install` (only for KinD)
-* `make kubectl-install`
+* `make kubectl-install` (if not installed yet)
-* `make kind-install`
+* `make kind-install` (only for KinD)
+* `make kvm-install` (only for Vagrant + libvirt/KVM)
+* `make vagrant-install` (only for Vagrant, if not installed yet)
+* `DO_VAGRANT_ALIAS=true make vagrant-install` (only for Vagrant, if not installed yet and `vagrant` would be used in CLI)

+Note: the Vagrant+kubeadm variant uses own vagrant in Docker, which contains all needed plugins.
+See more details at [kubeadm-vagrant/Ubuntu/README.md](kubeadm-vagrant/Ubuntu/README.md).

 ## Configuration

 Review `.env`.

 Review `*.yaml` files.

+Review `kubeadm-vagrant/Ubuntu/Vagrantfile`, if Vagrant is used.
+Hint: RAM allocation for VMs is very low!

 Help for Prometheus configuration: